A bulging fontanelle is an outward curving of an infant's soft spot (fontanelle).

 In an infant, the space where two sutures join forms a membrane-covered "soft spot" called a fontanelle (fontanel).
 The fontanelles allow for growth of the brain and skull during an infant's first year.

-There are normally several fontanelles on a newborn's skull, mainly at the top, back, and sides of the head.
+There are normally several fontanelles on a newborn's skull.
+They are located mainly at the top, back, and sides of the head.
 Like the sutures, fontanelles harden over time and become closed, solid bony areas.

 The fontanelles should feel firm and very slightly curved inward to the touch.
 A tense or bulging fontanelle occurs when fluid builds up in the brain or the brain swells, causing increased pressure inside the skull.

-When the infant is crying, lying down, or vomiting, the fontanelles may look like they are bulging, but they should return to normal when the infant is in a calm, head-up position.
+When the infant is crying, lying down, or vomiting, the fontanelles may look like they are bulging.
+However, they should return to normal when the infant is in a calm, head-up position.